shukriadams/trusty-daemon/README.md

 In addition to this, Trusty-daemon is written to be slaved to simpler but more trusted uptime monitors, such as [Uptimerobot.com](https://uptimerobot.com).
 Trusty-daemon can return a simple fail flag if any job is currently failing, or a simple fail flag if any job has failed since your last checked in.

+Trusty-daemon does not expose error logs, to get details on why a job has failed you'll need to peruse logs the old fashioned way.

 ## How to use it

 Trusty-daemon has no security or permission system of its own.
 It _will_ expose the names of your jobs and their failing state to whoever knows where to ask.
 If you want to use trusty-daemon as a remote monitoring system, it is recommended you chain two instances of trusty-daemon together,and use one to expose the overall failing state of the other.